pitchoilcan/Digidrumduino/README.md

   arranged in linear oder.
   TO BE CONTINUED.....

+  One note at a time = Melody more than one Note a time = Harmony Time = Rhythm

   You've heard it said that music is all numbers.
 Midi notes are numbered 0-126, 60 being middle C. likewise volume is scaled from 0-127.
 Frequencies in Hertz.
 Different members of the steeldrum familly use diferent tone cycles..........More info here......
   One notable characteristic Cycles or cyclics is that they end where they began.